cigroup-ol/windml/doc/gettingstarted.rst

 the public on the internet.
 The DataSource classes implemented in windML download the data from data mirrors, parse the data into an windML-specific data format and keep the data in a local cache.
-The windML-specific format is defined by the *Windpark* and *Windmill* classes.
-See :ref:`windpark` and :ref:`windmill` documentation for the windML-specific model.
-The wind parks and wind mills are selected by specifying ID and radius.
+The windML-specific format is defined by the *Windpark* and *Turbine* classes.
+See :ref:`windpark` and :ref:`turbine` documentation for the windML-specific model.
+The wind parks and turbines are selected by specifying ID and radius.
 See :ref:`datasets` page for the documentation of the data sets and methods to fetch time-series.

 .. figure:: _static/schema.png